dekizard/Idempotency/README.md

 a client can retry the request with the same idempotency key to guarantee that no more than one transaction is created.

-Idempotency key is sent in the Idempotency-Key header, and you should use them for all POST requests, for generating idempotency keys UUID V4 is used:
+Idempotency key is sent in the Idempotency-Key header, and you should use them for all POST requests, for generating idempotency keys UUID V4 is used.
 Previously executed response that’s being replayed from the server has additional
 resonse header: Cahched-Response:true.